0xkaize/kaize-os/README.md

 # kaize-os
-open-source tool for generating viral content on X
+Open-source tool for generating viral content on X